Highlights from the ASHG 2021 virtual conference

 What it’s about: By examining the host response to SARS-CoV-2 infection, we can achieve valuable insights into viral pathogenesis and COVID-19 progression.
 This study demonstrates that SARS-CoV-2 infection results in a significant host miRNA response that aligns with our current knowledge of COVID-19 induced inflammation.
 By using a multivariate machine learning approach, researchers have developed a robust miRNA biomarker signature of COVID-19.
 This signature could complement existing diagnostic tests by providing a new approach to detecting cases that might otherwise be missed.

-3. Live, interactive co-lab sessions
+3. Live, interactive co-lab session

 Accelerating precision oncology programs with genomically annotated and clinically characterized biospecimens